ProbabilisticINT/HPCC-PINT/README.md

 * Generate data for fig 7(b): `python fct_analysis.py -p fct_fat_wb50_b100 -s 5 -t 0 -T 2200000000 -b 100`

 * Generate data for fig 8(b): `python fct_analysis_diffFreq.py -p fct_fat_wb50_b100 -s 5 -t 0 -T 2200000000 -b 100`

+## More results
+We post more extensive evaluation results of HPCC-PINT [here](https://hpcc-group.github.io/results.html).

 ## Questions
 For technical questions, please create an issue in this repo, so other people can benefit from your questions.